artsy/eigen/docs/add_an_experiment.md

 Once an experiment is done, usually we have a winner treatment.
 In order to roll out that treatment for everyone targeted by it, we will need to set it as a default treatment before "killing" it.

 For example, in the previous experiment, we were testing if `worksForYou` is performing better than `worksByArtistsYouFolow`.
-Assuming that it turned that it actually did, we then set `worksForYou` as a default treatment, **Save changes**, then kill treatment by tapping on **Kill**
+Assuming that it actually did, we then set `worksForYou` as a default treatment, **Save changes**, then kill treatment by tapping on **Kill**
 ![kill-treatment](./screenshots/kill-treatment.png)

-Then, all we need to do is making the code adjustments to remove all code that is relying on this experiment in Eigen.
+Then, all we need to do is remove any code that is relying on this experiment in Eigen.

-## Still Need Help?
+## Still need help?

 Ask for help in the #practice-mobile slack channel, we will be happy to assist!